-MADM360 is required as a foundation course in the International Business concentration for all students.
-The remaining 9 hours in the concentration must be chosen from the following list of approved International Business electives: BLAW420, ECON460, FIN440, MADM423, MADM430, MKT440, FIN/MADM/MKT 475 (International Business - related internship only), ECON/MADM/MKT/FIN490 (International Business topic only).
+MADM360 and MKT 440 are required of Marketing International Business concentration students.

+The remaining six hours in the concentration must be chosen from the following list of approved International Business electives: BLAW420, ECON460, FIN440, MADM423, MADM430, MKT440, FIN475/MADM475/MKT475\ (International Business - related internship only), ECON490/MADM490/MKT490/FIN490\ (International Business topic only).
 To augment the International Business concentration, students are encouraged to take one or more Foreign Language courses.